 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of investments.
 The Plan is exposed to minimal interest rate risk, since more than 80% of the fixed income allocation of the plan has an average maturity of less than 4 years, and is benchmarked to the BC Intermediate Government Credit index BC US Credit 1-5 Year Index.
 The Plan's investment in the Metropolitan West Intermediate Bond fund has a dollar-weighted average maturity expected to range from three to seven years.
-The average duration of this fund was approximately 3.7 years at February 28, 2017.
+The average duration of this fund was approximately 3.3 years and 3.7 years at February 28, 2018 and 2017, respectively.
 The Plan's investment in the Vanguard Short-Term Investment Grade Admiral Bond fund has a dollar-weighted average maturity expected to range from one to four years.
-The average duration of this fund was approximately 2.6 years at February 28, 2017.
+The average duration of this fund was approximately 2.7 years and 2.6 years at February 28, 2018 and 2017, respectively.
+2.7 years and 2.6 years at February 28, 2018 and 2017, respectively.